Williamina Fleming: Notable discoveries

 During her career, Fleming discovered a total of 59 gaseous nebulae, over 310 variable stars, and 10 novae.
+This includes the Horsehead Nebula and V Persei.

-Most notably, in 1888, Fleming discovered the Horsehead Nebula on a telescope-photogrammetry plate made by astronomer W. H. Pickering, brother of E.C.
+In 1888, Fleming discovered the Horsehead Nebula on a telescope-photogrammetry plate made by astronomer W. H. Pickering, brother of E.C.
 Pickering.
 She described the bright nebula (later known as IC 434) as having "a semicircular indentation 5 minutes in diameter 30 minutes south of Zeta Orionis".
 Subsequent professional publications neglected to give credit to Fleming for the discovery.
-The first Dreyer Index Catalogue omitted Fleming's name from the list of contributors having then discovered sky objects at Harvard, attributing the entire work merely to "Pickering".
+The first Dreyer Index Catalogue omitted Fleming's name from the list of contributors, having then discovered sky objects at Harvard, attributing the entire work merely to "Pickering".
 However, by the time the second Dreyer Index Catalogue was published in 1908, Fleming and her female colleagues at the HCO were sufficiently well-known and received proper credit for their discoveries.

 Fleming is also credited with the discovery of the first white dwarf: